terraform-ibm-modules/terraform-ibm-enterprise-app-java/README.md

 https://terraform-ibm-modules.github.io/documentation/#/implementation-guidelines?id=module-names-and-descriptions
 -->

-TODO: Replace this with a description of the modules in this repo.
+Use this module to provision and configure an IBM [Liberty as a Service](https://test.cloud.ibm.com/catalog/services/liberty-saas) instance.

 <!-- The following content is automatically populated by the pre-commit hook -->